chadn/heroku-worker/README.md

 Assuming you see 'success' in the output, and no lines with 'error', everything is working so far!

+### Setup Heroku Scheduler

-Now add and configure the heroku scheduler so it can be run every 10 mins
+Now add and configure the heroku scheduler so it can be run every 5 mins

 	$ heroku addons:add scheduler:standard
 	Adding scheduler:standard on node-worker... done, v4 (free)